Name conflicts in astronomy

 There are several real or apparent name conflicts between different Solar System bodies, in spite of efforts to give every named body a distinct name.
 Most of these conflicts are between asteroids and natural satellites of planets, which are named according to different but partially overlapping schemes.
 Most satellites are named after people and divinities in Greek and Roman mythology; this is rarely true of asteroids currently, with the exception of centaurs and Jupiter trojans, but formerly many asteroids had mythological names, which consequently came into conflict with the names of natural satellites.
+Some Solar System bodies also share names with stars, exoplanets or constellations.

 Bodies with identical names and referents

 Some of these bodies have exactly the same name, referring to the same mythological character.
 The earliest such conflicts possibly arose through not considering certain mythological names as "official"; for instance, the names Io, Europa, Ganymede and Callisto for the Galilean satellites of Jupiter were not used in astronomical literature of a certain era, their place being taken by Jupiter I, Jupiter II, Jupiter III, Jupiter IV (cf. Naming of moons).